PeARSearch/readthedocs/docs/source/usage.rst

 Install from source
 -------------------

-The following is meant to help you test PeARS on localhost, on your machine.
-At the point where you are ready to deploy, please check our wiki for more instructions.

-1. Clone this repo on your machine
+1. Clone the repo on your machine
 ==================================

 .. code-block:: bash